mtask/DotfilesTracker/README.md

 $ config config status.showUntrackedFiles no
 ```

-Because my desktop configs are not compatible between each other I can't just track one version of dotfiles.
+Because not all of my desktop configs are not compatible between each other I can't just track one version of dotfiles.
-To manage this I create own branches for each machine.
+To manage this I create own branches for each machine or group of machines that can share same dotfiles.
 This requires that master branch is kept empty.

 ### Setup for initial machine